 SRC has an award-winning safety program centred around safety being its over-riding priority.
 The success of the program is evident from the establishment of many proactive and preventive processes, as well as improvement in the incident statistics over the years.

 As an example, between June 2014 and January 2019, SRC employees worked more than 2.4 million hours without a Lost Time Injury (LTI) incident.
-And in 2019-20, SRC had another year with no LTIs.

 But SRC’s safety program wasn’t always as robust as it is now.
 It saw significant growth, expansion and change over the years.